cmhume/School_District_Analysis/README.md

 ## Overview

 The purpose of this analysis was to redo a previously completed school district analysis, removing student scores that appeared to be altered.
 All of the ninth grade math and reading scores for Thomas High School shown in the students_complete.csv file were replaced with NaNs and the school district analysis was run again using only the math and reading scores for tenth through twelth graders for Thomas High School.
-The results were compared with the original school district analysis that included Thomas High School's ninth grade scores to note the impact of the possibly altered scores on Thomas High School's standing.
+The results were compared with the original school district analysis that included Thomas High School's ninth grade scores to note the impact of the possibly altered scores on Thomas High School's performance.
 In both analyses, the data from the schools_complets.csv and students_complete.csv were merged into one dataframe in jupyter notebook to show the name of the school, the school type, total number of students, the total school budget, the average math score, the average reading score, the percent passing math, the percent passing reading, and the percent of overall passing.
 Fifteen schools and a total of 39,170 students (before removing Thomas High School's ninth grade scores) were included in the analysis.
 From this data frame, other dataframes and analyses were performed including, the district summary, the school summary, top five performing schools, bottom five performing schools, average math score by grade level for each school, average reading score by grade level for each school, scores by school spending per student, scores by school size, and scores by school type.
-Jupyter Notebook in Anaconda's "PythonData" environment was used to perform the updated school district analysis using the blue print from the original school district analysis and the given starter code.
+Jupyter Notebook in Anaconda's "PythonData" environment was used to perform the updated school district analysis using the blue print from the original school district.
 The Pandas library and python language were also used in this analysis.

-The results for the updated school district analysis are available here: https://github.com/cmhume/School_District_Analysis/blob/2104416856496593c54301b0984e7869729d3f8a/PyCitySchools_Challenge.ipynb

-The results from the original school district analysis are available here: https://github.com/cmhume/School_District_Analysis/blob/2104416856496593c54301b0984e7869729d3f8a/PyCitySchools.ipynb

 ## Resources